 Content may contain affiliate links.
 When you shop the links, I receive a small commission at no cost to you.
 Thank you for supporting my small business.

-Alpaca by Sherwin Williams (SW 7022) is a greige neutral paint color that is a bit warmer than a traditional gray, leaning toward more of a taupe color with strong undertones.
+Alpaca by Sherwin Williams (SW 7022) is a greige neutral paint color that is a bit warmer than a traditional gray color, leaning toward more of a taupe paint color with strong undertones.

-It is a bit warmer than a traditional gray, leaning toward more of a taupe color with strong undertones.
+Alpaca is a bit warmer than a traditional gray, leaning toward more of a taupe color with strong undertones.
+While it’s not amongst the most popular colors from Sherwin Williams, it can be a really pretty choice for walls and cabinetry in the right space.

 Alpaca painted board and batten walls in a bedroom with a white bed.